Bill Sweat and Donna Morris

 Hospitality & Sales

-Yamhill County is home for me again after discovering through my travels and studies around the world that this is a pretty darn special place after all.
+Yamhill County is home for me again after discovering, through my travels and studies around the world, that this is a pretty darn special place after all.
 I developed a love for wine while in college, where I spent way too much of my summer paychecks building up a wine collection.
-When I moved in to my new home, the first thing that I did was unpack the wine cellar, much to the chagrin of my lovely business partner.
-One of the fun things about collecting wine for me is that, ironically it sort of brings me back to the childhood days of collecting baseball cards.
-The big difference between these two passionate hobbies is that the wine tastes a whole lot better than the bubblegum they slipped in to packs of cards.
-When I’m not working, I enjoy spending time with my fiancée Suzanne and our two dogs; Ruby (Australian Sheppard) and Duke (English Mastiff).
-I also enjoy baking, working on the house, trying to figure out the stock market, traveling the World, and watching/playing sports.
-Prior to joining Winderlea in May of 2010, I worked in Hospitality & Sales for Archery Summit Winery in Dayton, Oregon.
+That tradition has followed me to my career working in the wine business.
+One of my favorite aspects of working in the wine industry is that it is a never-ending knowledge quest.
+Wine is so vast, even if one professed to have learned all there is to know, a new vintage rolls around.
+Most recently, I’ve really been in to the white wines of Oregon including our always satisfying Chardonnay.
+When I’m not working, I enjoy spending time with my wife Suzanne and our two dogs Ruby (Australian Sheppard) and Duke (English Mastiff).
+I also enjoy baking, working on the house, trying to figure out the stock market, traveling the world, pondering the next great invention and watching/playing sports.

 Tasting Room Associate